In this Article

-Consumption of dry grapes for babies can prove to be very good for the baby’s health.
-However, since these are small in size, there is always a risk of a baby choking on them.
-Incorporating them into the baby’s diet in other forms can work well.
-With a little bit of precaution, giving these dried grapes to babies is not only safe but highly beneficial to their growth.
+Consumption of raisins/ dry grapes for babies can prove to be very good for the baby’s health.
+However, since these are small in size, there is always the risk of a baby choking on them.
+Incorporating raisins into the baby’s diet in other forms can work well.
+With a little bit of precaution, giving this food item to babies is not only safe but beneficial for their growth.

 Nutritional Value of Raisins

-Raisins are frequently used in cooking, baking, brewing, or just eaten as regular snacks.
+Raisins are frequently used in cooking, baking, brewing, or just eaten as a regular snack.
 The health benefits of these tiny raisins are numerous.
-Often referred to as “nature’s candy”, raisins are high in sugar, and with moderate consumption, prove to be very beneficial for our health.
+Often referred to as “nature’s candy”, raisins are high in sugar, and with moderate consumption, can prove to be very beneficial for our health.

-- Due to high fibre content, they help in relieving constipation as they swell up once ingested and also help clear our digestive tract.
+- Raisins have a high fibre content.
+They help in relieving constipation as they swell up once ingested and also help clear the digestive tract.

 |Nutrient||Value per 100 g||Nutrient||Value per 100 g|